MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-preview-protocol-offload.md

 In this callback, the driver typically iterates through the *ExistingPowerSettings* to determine whether to accept or reject *ProtocolOffloadToBeAdded*.

-For more info, see [Configuring Power Management Hardware Capabilities](configuring-power-management-hardware-capabilities.md).
+For more info, see [Configuring Power Management](configuring-power-management.md).

 Requirements
 ------------